 Cropping a video in Adobe Premiere Pro isn’t as straightforward as it is in Photoshop, but that doesn’t mean you can’t do it.
-A question we are commonly asked is “How to crop videos in Adobe Premiere Pro.”
-It’s one question we want to answer in detail so you can perfect the art of cropping video in Adobe Premiere Pro.
+A question we are commonly asked is “How to crop video in Premiere Pro”.
+It’s one question we want to answer in detail so you can perfect the art of cropping videos in Adobe Premiere Pro.

 Once you master the skill of how to crop videos in Premiere Pro, you’ll never look back.
-It’s pretty simple to learn, and you’ll crop video at the highest level once you follow the 6 simple steps below.
+It’s pretty simple to learn, and you’ll crop video at the highest level once you follow the six simple steps below.

-In today’s article, we will breakdown the question “how to crop videos in Adobe Premiere Pro” into bitesize pieces.
+In today’s article, we will break down the question “how to crop video Premiere Pro” into bitesize pieces.

-Here’s our step by step guide to cropping video in Adobe Premiere Pro.
+Here’s our step by step guide on how to crop video in Premiere Pro.

 How to crop video in Premiere Pro

 This is how to crop video in Adobe Premiere Pro in six simple steps.
 These simple steps will help you transform your video footage in no time with precision and perfection.

 Let’s check them out.